ewan-lister/EE-399/README.md

 # EE-399 Machine Learning for Science and Engineering

+This Repository showcases that I have learned in Machine Learning, and have continued to apply in my studies and work.

 Code and assignments completed for EE 399, a machine learning course.
 As the homeworks progress I complete projects in Principal Component Analysis, Support Vector Machines, Recurrent Neural Networks, and Echo State Networks.

 ## HW Reports